junit-team/junit5/README.md

 Code coverage using [JaCoCo] for the latest build is available on [Codecov].

-A code coverage report can also be generated locally via the [Gradle Wrapper] by executing `./gradlew -Ptesting.enableJaCoCo clean jacocoRootReport`.
+A code coverage report can also be generated locally via the [Gradle Wrapper] by executing `./gradlew clean jacocoRootReport`.
 The results will be available in `build/reports/jacoco/jacocoRootReport/html/index.html`.

 ## Develocity